planetfederal/workshops/tutorials/censusmap/src/index.rst

 Every ten years, the `US census <http://www.census.gov/2010census/>`_ collects a staggering array of information about the population, collates it, and then releases it in raw form.
 It is a truly majestic compendium of data, but browsing it can be hard:

-* there are so many scales of data, and so much potential columns to view, it's hard to build a general purpose mapping app that isn't hopelessly complicated; and,
+* there are so many scales of data, and so many potential columns to view, it's hard to build a general purpose mapping app that isn't hopelessly complicated; and,
 * the data itself is so voluminous and complicated that building your own app can seem impossible.

 This tutorial builds a very simple application that uses a single thematic style to visualize several dozen census variables collated to the county level.